rileymd88/automation-trigger/README.md

   "sheetid": "ec5e7e0b-6a65-4f73-8271-fb1c5c5e28c0"
 }
 ```
 10. If we want to ensure we receive a message when the automation has run, we can add an Output block to our automation.
-If you also want to redirect users after the automation has run, please refer to the documentation above in the Appearance and Notification area of the documentation
+If you also want to redirect users after the automation has run, please refer to the documentation above in the Appearance area

 ![a12](https://raw.githubusercontent.com/rileymd88/data/master/automation-trigger/a12.PNG)